-Both within Rocky Mountain National Park and around Estes Park, there are many hikes with incredible views.
+Many hikes with incredible views are within Rocky Mountain National Park and around Estes Park.
 Our favorites are the Gem Lake trail (located behind The Stanley) and the epic views from the summit of Kruger Rock Trail (part of Hermit Park Open Space).

 10. Play at Lake Estes

 Coming into town, one of the first things you’ll see is a view of Lake Estes.
-While they don’t allow swimming on the lake, you can bring your kayak or SUP for some fun in the water.
+While they don’t allow swimming on the lake, you can launch a kayak or SUP from Lake Estes Marina for some fun in the water.
 Or rent a bike and ride around the lake.

 11. Ride the Estes Park Aerial Tramway

-Catch perfect views from Prospect Mountain after an ascent of more than 1,000 feet in less than 5 minutes on the Estes Park Aerial Tramway.
+Catch perfect views of Longs Peak from Prospect Mountain after an ascent of more than 1,000 feet in less than 5 minutes on the Estes Park Aerial Tramway.
 The tram generally runs from Memorial Day to Labor Day, and tickets cost about $50 for a family of four to ride.